vinceskahan/v5wiki/Python-3-strategy.md

 which is also Unicode.

-Cavaet: you must be careful not to write a `ConfigObj` object that contains non-ASCII byte-strings to a file.
+*Cavaet*: you must be careful not to write a `ConfigObj` object that contains non-ASCII byte-strings to a file.
 If you do, then when you try to write the object, `ConfigObj` will first convert the byte-string to Unicode, then convert back, then write.
 If the byte-string is not convertible via an ASCII codec, you will get an error.
 The solution is to either specify option [`default_encoding`](https://configobj.readthedocs.io/en/latest/configobj.html#default-encoding) in the constructor, or, even better, make sure you put only Unicode strings in your `ConfigObj`.

 ### Templates
 Cheetah V2 will not run under Python 3.
 However, the newer version, Cheetah V3, will run under both Python 2 and 3.
 Unfortunately, it only supports Python 2.7, so we may have to drop 2.6 support.